 While part of the contract will spell out boilerplate items, there are a few key items you must watch out for, such as the following:

 What is included in a property management agreement?
-One of the most important parts of any property manager contract is the section that talks about fees.
+One of the most important parts of any property management contract is the section that talks about fees.
 It is imperative that you review the company’s fee structure prior to signing the agreement.
 This way, you know how much you need to pay the company on a monthly basis.

 Not all companies have the same fee structure.
 Some companies charge a flat fee every month, while others take a portion of the monthly rent.
 If you are dealing with the latter, see to it that the company takes their fee from the rent amount collected and not the due amount.